 Trenton is a very small city located in the state of Tennessee.
-With a population of 4,134 people and three constituent neighborhoods, Trenton is the 140th largest community in Tennessee.
+With a population of 4,263 people and four constituent neighborhoods, Trenton is the 136th largest community in Tennessee.

-Trenton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Trenton doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Trenton with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.32% of adults in Trenton have a bachelor's degree or advanced degree.
+The rate of college-level education in Trenton is quite a bit lower than the national average among all cities of 21.84%: just 12.68% of people here over 25 have a bachelor's degree or an advanced degree.

-The per capita income in Trenton in 2010 was $17,212, which is lower middle income relative to Tennessee, and low income relative to the rest of the US.
-This equates to an annual income of $68,848 for a family of four.
+The per capita income in Trenton in 2018 was $18,091, which is low income relative to Tennessee and the nation.
+This equates to an annual income of $72,364 for a family of four.
 However, Trenton contains both very wealthy and poor people as well.

 Trenton is an extremely ethnically-diverse city.
 The people who call Trenton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Trenton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Trenton include German, English, African, and European.
+Important ancestries of people in Trenton include English, German, Irish, Norwegian, and Polish.

 The most common language spoken in Trenton is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Italian.